'Out of Control'. Feb 2026.

 Ever.

-It may work, it may not, but it’s a risk…
+It may work, it may not, but it’s a clear risk…

-Considering the likes of Harry Whitwell and Ollie Bostock, the former in particular, impressive in the FA Cup at Swansea allied in his increasingly occasional cameo league games, it must be beyond disappointing for them?
+Considering the likes of Harry Whitwell and Ollie Bostock, the former in particular, impressive in the FA Cup at Swansea and in his occasional cameo league games, it must be beyond disappointing?

-Hopefully the 4th Round FA Cup tie v Norwich will give the aforementioned pair, as well as returning from injury, Alex Williams another chance and a platform to impress?
+Hopefully the 4th Rd FA Cup tie v Norwich will give the aforementioned pair as well as returning from injury, Alex Williams another chance and platform to impress?

 A team with a stable, workable plan that doesn’t cede advantage from the first minute.